John Smith Organs

 Included in the instructions are some suggestions describing how the organ might be modified to create a dual control method by adding the use of a MIDI (Musical Instrument Digital Interface) system to store music as an alternative to paper rolls.
 The MIDI files would be held on an electronic device (as with iPODs and the like) and interface boards would be needed to convert the stored information into electrical signals to operate air valves.
 This information is provided only as background information for those who might wish to experiment, rather than full instructions on the use of MIDI.
 (The Topsy organ is designed specifically for MIDI)

 The construction of the Universal does require some greater experience of woodworking and machining than that needed for the Busker and Senior 20, as some of the work requires some degree of accuracy.
-However, you still need to be prepared to read and follow the instructions, and to watch the DVD to get the final details.
+However, you still need to be prepared to read and follow the instructions, and to watch the Video to get the final details.
 You also need to be able to work from basic drawings - if you need full engineers drawings with every small detail shown, then this package is not for you!
-There are 20 A4 pages of instructions, and 32 A4 pages of drawings.
-Along with the DVD or Video, there is a drilling guide for the tracker bar.
+There are 20 A4 pages of instructions, 32 A4 pages of drawings, and a link to a downloadable Video.
+There is also a drilling guide for the tracker bar.

 Again, one aspect of the construction that might cause a problem to someone without metal workshop facilities is the fabrication of the three-section crank used to operate the bellows.
 If needed, help with this can often be supplied by the local model engineers club, or the metalwork department of a local school or college.
 Alternatively, there are companies who offer various parts used in the construction of the Universal, as ready-made items - such as Roll Cutter - and these are listed on the